-Anything that replaces actual milk will always contain a major allergen.
-With that in mind, this is a guide focused solely on dairy free.
-I literally know of ONE specific product that breaks this trend.
+Anything that replaces actual cow’s milk will almost always contain a major allergen.
+With that in mind, this is a guide focused solely on milk/dairy free.
+I literally know of a HANDFUL of specific products that break this trend.
 Additionally, items meant to replace dairy based products can come with a long list of ingredients you may not be fond of.

 While the latter has improved vastly, you’ll need to navigate your dairy free journey carefully.
 I can’t suggest the Spokin App enough.
 They have created a great database for people with food allergies, as well as user reviews.